matheusaudibert/voicemeeter-banana-setup/README.md

 # voice-meeter-discord

-Learn how to configure your stereo audio on discord
+Learn how to configure your stereo audio on discord.